Something went wrong loading this image.

 Include volunteer activities.
 Don't forget to list dates of service activities.

-How to ask for Recommendation Letters
+How to ask for recommendation letters

 • Find an educator with whom you can discuss your extracurricular activities, college aspirations, other classes, etc.